Subcubic Coin Tossing in Asynchrony without PKI: Introduction

-We need secure channels because they enable \emph{strong} common coins, which can achieve $\delta$-fairness for any $\delta \in (0, 1)$ with reasonable efficiency even when $1 - \delta$ is negligibly small.
-Informally, we show a way to transform any strong binary coin that costs $\widetilde{O}(n^k)$ bits of communication for some $k > 2$ into a weaker (less fair) but also cheaper binary coin that costs $\widetilde{O}(\varepsilon^{-2k}n^{3 - 2/k})$ bits of communication, while lowering the fault tolerance $\frac{t}{n}$ by only $\varepsilon > 0$.
-Our method lets us obtain the first setup-free and even perfectly secure asynchronous constant-fairness common coins (and thus BA protocols, by \cite{mmr15}) we know of that tolerate $t = \Theta(n)$ adaptive byzantine faults with $o(n^3)$ bits of communication.
+We need to assume secure channels because they enable \emph{strong} common coins, which can achieve $\delta$-fairness for any $\delta \in (0, 1)$ with reasonable efficiency even when $1 - \delta$ is negligibly small.
+Informally, our work is about a method to transform any strong binary coin that costs $\widetilde{O}(n^k)$ bits of communication for some $k > 2$ into a weaker (less fair) but also cheaper binary coin that costs $\widetilde{O}(\varepsilon^{-2k}n^{3 - 2/k})$ bits of communication, while lowering the fault tolerance $\frac{t}{n}$ by only $\varepsilon > 0$.
+Our method allows us to obtain the first common coins (and thus BA protocols, by \cite{mmr15}) that tolerate $t = \Theta(n)$ adaptive byzantine faults with $o(n^3)$ bits of communication without PKI (public key infrastructure) setups.
+One of our coins will even be perfectly secure, solely reliant on a secure channel setup and no other assumptions.